Azuaron/scalajs-electron-skeleton/README.md

 The javascript code loaded from within the rendered process (i.e. `index.html`) is implemented in [com.example.electronapp.Renderer.scala](https://github.com/bchazalet/scalajs-electron-skeleton/blob/master/scalajs/src/main/scala/com/example/electronapp/Renderer.scala) and uses the `JSExport` annotation to be callable from javascript and its main method is explicitly called from within `index.html`.

 ## Copyright
-Copyright © 2016 Boris Chazalet
+Copyright © 2016 Sam Brougher (based on work by Boris Chazalet)

-This work is free.
-You can redistribute it and/or modify it under the terms of the Do What The Fuck You Want To Public License, Version 2, as published by Sam Hocevar.
-See the COPYING file for more details.
+This work is free and in the public domain.
+You can redistribute it and/or modify it under the terms of the Unlicense.
+See the LICENSE file for more details.